 The mini neck lift is considered the procedure that gives the most improvement to the neck with the least amount of incisions.
 The mini neck lift goes significantly further than liposuction in improving the neck contour.
 Mini neck lift is performed through a small incision under the chin, in addition to allowing removal of fat situated above the muscle, the mini neck lift allows removal of fat deep to the muscle, allows for tightening of loose neck muscle (called platysmaplasty), allows for improvement of neck bands/cords, and allows for trimming and reduction of the enlarged neck glands (submandibular glands) to improve neck contour.
 The mini neck lift is also the most popular neck lift procedure in men because of its limited and hidden incision and short recovery time.
 Where the mini neck lift falls short is in the inability to remove excess neck skin as would be possible with a lower face and neck lift.

-Mini neck lift by Sam Naficy, MD
+Mini neck lift by Sam Naficy, MD. * Individual results may vary.

 Suspension Neck Lift (Feather Lift, Thread Lift)